 We discuss magnesium for anxiety, its effects, and whether it should it be used as a primary treatment?
 We have made this information is available in video and text format.

 There has been much discussion over magnesium in relation to panic attacks but is often difficult to separate fact from fiction.
-Hopefully this posting will be of assistance to you but I think it’s important to begin with calcium.
+Hopefully this posting will be of assistance to you.

 Before looking directly at calcium for anxiety, some basic information about calcium is required.

 Calcium is required for muscle contraction, blood vessel expansion and contraction, secretion of hormones and enzymes, and transmitting impulses throughout the nervous system.
 The remaining 99% of the body’s calcium supply is stored in the bones and teeth where it supports their structure.
 Many Americans do not ingest recommended amounts of calcium from food.
 1

 Now with respect to calcium for anxiety, the important thing is that calcium is required for transmitting impulses throughout the nervous system.
 Obviously it’s important for one to ensure that he/she ingests the recommended amounts of calcium.

 This means that we should first look at the standard recommended amounts and then look at what amount of calcium is recommended for anxiety.